rbind/blog.jemu.name/content/post/2017-07-21-the-bottomless-pit-of-educational-youtube.md

 Not only is it a great source of entertainment, it's also a great way to drown out the ever growing numbness accompanying the vague, yet menacing vo[i](http://www.welcometonightvale.com/)d slowly encompassing everything that is and ever will be.
 Also, it can be extraordinarily educational if you stumble upon the right channels.

 I want to give you some recommendations on where to start your dive into the endless pit of stuff to watch, but as I prepare a mental list, I realize that I have *no* idea how to group or organize that list.
 And that's why I'll just start somehwere and see how it goes, so there's that.
-Alternatively, if you just want a list of stuff, [here's my subscription list](/youtube/).

 ## The Bradyverse